 Greyfield Wood, High Littleton, BS39 6YE

-There is a small car park on the northern side of the vale (Greyfields Wood) leading off from Greyfield Road.
+Greyfield Woods parking: there is a small car park on the northern side of the vale (Greyfields Wood) leading off from Greyfield Road.
 Driving from the city centre takes about 45 minutes.

 Westonbirt The National Arboretum

 For the ultimate leaf-peeping treat, Westonbirt Arboretum is a true spectacle in autumn and well-worth the 30-minute drive from Bristol.
 The best time to go is normally between the third week in October and the first week in November.
-The stars of the show are always the fiery Japanese Maples and blazing yellow Black Walnuts, but the whole place, with its hundreds of tree species, is a joyous riot of autumnal hues from start to finish.
-Don’t miss the treetop walkway for a delicious birds-eye view of the colourful canopy from above or the Gruffalo sculptures hidden deep in the woods.
+The stars of the show are always the fiery Japanese Maples and blazing yellow Black Walnuts, but the whole place, with its hundreds of tree trails, is a joyous riot of autumnal hues from start to finish.
+Don’t miss the treetop walkway for a delicious birds-eye view of the colourful canopy or the Gruffalo sculptures hidden deep in the woods.

-The National Trust’s Tyntesfield
+The National Trust Tyntesfield

 Wraxall, Bristol BS48 1NX